eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Documentation

+- It needs an entry in the migration guide.
 - The "[Node.js API](https://eslint.org/docs/developer-guide/nodejs-api)" page should describe the new public API and deprecation of `CLIEngine` class.

 ## Drawbacks